Diamond guide

 Cut

-Diamond color is assessed on an alphabetical scale ranging from D to Z, with D representing the purest, most colorless stones.
-These top-tier colorless diamonds are exceptionally rare and highly prized.
+Diamond color is graded on a scale from D to Z, with D representing the most colorless stones.
+These top-tier diamonds are exceptionally rare and highly prized.
+Antique stones we work with often carry a warmer tone.